 IMPORTANT THINGS // A SERIES AT NEW CITY CHURCH

-The following content is based on the message “Idol Worship” spoken on 10/23/16 by Oye Waddell at New City Church in Phoenix, AZ.
+The following content is based on the message “Communion: More than Grapes and Grain” spoken on 10/02/16 by Brian Kruckenberg at New City Church in Phoenix, AZ.
 The following is not meant to be a full synopsis of the message but rather a brief look at the main ideas.
+To use this Study Guide effectively you must listen to the message found at https://newcityphx.com/sermons/.

 Leaders using these Study Notes for group study and reflection should read the Biblical text thoroughly before beginning, using this resource as assistance and not relying solely on this material for insight.
 We encourage all leaders to pray and ask the Spirit for revelation as they lead their respective communities.